Happy New Year! 2017, how time flies.

 The party was held in the first floor gallery overlooking Waterloo Gardens.
 You couldn’t call it a room exactly, it was the length of several tennis courts; a camera couldn't capture the half of it.
 Down the central section of the space we decorated a banqueting table with an undulating display of seasonal flowers at different heights - tall pedestals, low vases and bell jars with a large footed urn at the middle stretching up to the glass droplets of a central chandelier.

-As is traditional, we used an overall palette of rich reds, creamy whites and dark green, but split them into two groups so that half the arrangements were sumptuous shades of burgundy, blood red, taupe and pink while the others were a wintry range of whites, creams and coffee with the odd hit of citrus orange.
+As is traditional, we used an overall palette of rich reds, creamy whites and dark green, but split them, so that half the arrangements were sumptuous shades of burgundy, blood red, taupe and pink while the others were a wintry range of whites, creams and coffee with the odd hit of citrus orange.

 The banqueting table was hung with garlands of fresh conifer and at the centre of the room we decorated a magnificent marble fireplace with the same, studded with orange and clove pomanders and cut-glass vessels of Cornish paperwhites and white hellebores.
 The fireplace and tables were dotted with antique cut-glass storm lanterns and candleabra to create a sea of flickering candlelight.

 Discounting the usual hitches synonymous with event work (i.e. getting stuck in an underground carpark and suppliers that let you down at the last minute) all went swimmingly.
 Largely this was down to having an amazing team of talented freelancers that we were lucky enough to bring on board, Ash, Micky and Holly, who worked calmly and tirelessly through a frenetic week.
-Thank you, girls - we are taking you out for wine soon!
+Thank you, girls!

 Christmas was followed by a week in Oxford - a week of quiet, of magazines and scant light on golden stone, hot baths, Quod hot chocolate, gentle ambling, naps with cats on laps.
 I spent New Year with friends at a cottage in Dorset, singing Auld Lang Syne and drinking Bollinger at midnight from a plastic tumbler in the town square under the misty ruins of Corfe Castle.
 Back in London, I didn’t have the heart to take down my little tree so I honoured the real twelve days of Christmas, and kept it till the 6th.